hayacon/cs_final_project/report/README.md

-This report of the final project.
+This is report of the final project. <br>
+report.pdf is the pdf version of this report.